USA :: Illinois :: Naperville

 We'll talk a bit about the Journey (our year-round writing group) and share a lot of laughs.
 If you RSVP, Dave will know to include you in his icebreakers, Tim will make you a special award card, and Katherine will bring a purple bar.
 So, sign up!

-about 1 year agoYou can only validate up to 11:59 on November 30th--make sure your time zone is correct, and validate as soon as you get above 50K .
+over 1 year agoYou can only validate up to 11:59 on November 30th--make sure your time zone is correct, and validate as soon as you get above 50K .
 You can keep writing and updating your word count, but if you wait until the very last minute to validate, the site might be too slow or you may be a few words short -- the site counts words differently than some tools.

 There will be people on jabber chat cheering people on.
 And some coffee shop write-ins today.